Digital Advisory Support Services for Accelerated Rural Transformation (DAS) Program

 How the DAS Program Helps Create Resilient Food Systems

-Overall, the DAS Program provides IFAD-funded programs with recommendations on how to build capacity and strengthen institutions through cutting-edge digital topics, monitoring and evaluation frameworks, and development of appropriate national policies.
+Overall, the DAS Program provides IFAD-funded programs with recommendations on how to scale sustainable digital solutions and how to build capacity and strengthen institutions through cutting-edge digital topics, monitoring and evaluation frameworks, and development of appropriate national policies.
 Specifically the DAS Program’s advisory work:

 - Increases access to information and inclusive financial services for smallholder farmers and the partners with whom they work (including extension workers) and